 Teaching classes is my favorite part of what I do with My Kitchen Clatter.
 I offer various baking classes and pressure cooking classes.
 If you see something that interests you, please contact me to schedule a class in your home.
 Occasionally, I teach a class open to the public.
-Public classes are announce in my monthly newsletter and on my upcoming classes page, so please be sure to sign up for my newsletter.
+Public classes are announced on my Facebook @mykitchenclatter and instagram @mykitchenclatteronline and on my upcoming classes page, so be sure to follow me or check back often.

 Check out the class descriptions below and contact me with any questions!
-I often have fun hostess gifts and other incentives as a thank you to anyone who hosts a class with me.
-I also love to customize the classes to my students, so if you have a specific request, please let me know.
+I customize classes to my students, so if you have a specific request, please let me know.

 For anyone who is curious, I have an ANSI accredited Certified Food Protection Manager (CFPM) certificate.
 This mainly allows me to work in kitchens that are certified with local health departments, but it may also give you the confidence that I follow general health guidelines in the kitchen – no matter where I am.